diablourbano/HobbesUI/README.md

 yarn install hobbesui --dev
 ```

-_note: if you want to use it with react-navigation v2 please use [v0.0.1](https://github.com/diablourbano/HobbesUI/tree/v0.0.1)_
+_note: if you want to use it with react-navigation v2 please use [v0.0.1](https://github.com/diablourbano/hobbesui/tree/v0.0.1)_

 ## Configuration
 Because mobile environment is different from web, we can’t think of a solution like this in terms like storybook or styleguidist - or any similar tool - do.

-So there’s a little manual configuration you need to set up, which also gives the freedom to decide under which circumstances you want to include *HobbesUI* i.e. only development, also for staging, a different build for the designer, etc.
+So there’s a little manual configuration you need to set up, which also gives the freedom to decide under which circumstances you want to include *hobbesui* i.e. only development, also for staging, a different build for the designer, etc.

 Add `styleguidesToLoad.js` file to the root of your project, into this file you need to import every file you create to render the components previews, i.e.